What to expect from this workshop

 As you can see, there are several different ways you can enter data.
 You want to know which of these you will be using before you start collecting data.
 For example, in the social sciences, you are likely to find Ns, means and standard deviations in the articles to be included in the meta-analysis.
 In medical fields, you may be more likely to find odds ratios.
 Either way, you need to know what information is needed by the software so that you know what to collect.
 That said, data collection is rarely that straight forward.
 Because of that, I find that you often end up with two datasets.
 The first one is the one into which you collect the information that you can find, and the second one is the “cleaned up” one that you use for the analysis.
 I will describe both of these in more detail a little later on.

 Another point to consider is the possibility of running a meta-regression.
-We will discuss the topic of meta-regressions in more detail later, but the point now is to think about possible covariates that might be included in such a model.
+We will not discuss the topic of meta-regressions in this workshop, but the point now is to think about possible covariates that might be included in such a model.
 You want to think about that before reading through the selected sections of the articles, because you want to collect all of the needed data in as few readings as possible.

 Missing data